 The District's private placement agreement with the Texas Water Development Board for the Series 2019A and 2019B bonds, and the Bond Order for such series (Section 5.6) requires that the District collect for services rendered, rates and charges which will produce Gross Revenues sufficient to pay all maintenance, operating and administrative expenses; meet the debt service requirements of all outstanding Bonds; and to maintain the Fund established by the Bond Order.
-For the year ending August 31, 2022 and 2021, the District recorded a deficiency of revenues under expenditures in the General Fund of \$10,346 and \$383,051, respectively.
-The District plans to submit a Corrective Action Plan with the Texas Water Development Board.
-Management expects to be in compliance with all bond covenants in fiscal year 2023.
+For the years ending August 31, 2022 and 2021 the District recorded a deficiency of revenues under expenditures in the General Fund of \$10,346 and \$383,051, respectively.
+The District submitted a Corrective Action Plan with the Texas Water Development Board.
+For fiscal year 2023, the District recorded revenues in excess of expenditures of \$242,009 in the General Fund and compliances with the above debt covenant as of August 31, 2023.